Enalye/grimoire/docs/en/lib/README.md

-# Grimoire Standard Library
+# Libraries

-The standard library is a set of basic types and functions embedded with Grimoire.
+This documentation regroups some useful libraries used with Grimoire.